YAGORAYMOND/samples/monologue/readme.txt

 Samples recorded from a Korg Monologue.
-Free to use by anyone, for any purpose :)
+Free to use by anyone, for any purpose.
+:)